eosnetworkfoundation/docs/evm/40_architecture/10_architecture.md

 The Vaulta EVM Contract is fully compatible with the Ethereum EVM except for some small differences which can be consulted in the [EVM Compatibility](/evm/999_miscellaneous/20_evm-compatibility.md) section.

 To achieve the complete RPC compatibility, a full functioning Ethereum node is utilized.
-The Vaulta EVM testnet and mainnet use an Ethereum node built on top of Silkworm node, we shall call it from this point forward the `Vaulta EVM Node`.
+The Vaulta EVM mainnet uses an Ethereum node built on top of Silkworm node, we shall call it from this point forward the `Vaulta EVM Node`.

 All the RPC requests, reads and writes, sent by the Vaulta EVM clients, are first processed by a proxy component, which redirects the requests as follows: